 Even aside from potential software damage and the re-zero required, however, it's recommended you don't turn off power to the platform while it's in motion.
-The brakes are applied to all three axes at once, which can result in a very abrupt stop - worse than any caused by an in-game vehicle crash or jolt.
+The brakes are applied to all four axes (including the rotation wheel, which has a brake as well as the struts) at once, which can result in a very abrupt stop - worse than any caused by an in-game vehicle crash or jolt.
 This isn't friendly to the motion platform, and so should be avoided.